-The success of underglazes has allowed the development of gloss and matt red glazes that have been formulated to work well at the low-fire cone 05 range and other glazes formulated for the cone 4-6 range.
+The success of underglazes has allowed the development of gloss and matte red glazes that have been formulated to work well at the low-fire cone 05 range and other glazes formulated for the cone 4-6 range.
 These are extremely reliable.
 Three brushed coats will usually be enough of an application and you get nice tomato color reds at both temperatures.

 Bright reds are not dinnerware safe and are extremely sensitive to variations in firing conditions.
 There have been many times that an art teacher has asked me about the use of these types of red glazes.
 I understand the space and time challenges that teachers face, but you cannot put these glazes in with your normal glaze firings and expect good results.
 They are affected by how tight the load is stacked, other glazes (mostly copper greens), and temperature.
 If you’re firing to cone 05, I can almost guarantee there will be problems.
 The glaze will most likely have variations from clear to gray to black, and if you’re lucky, a spot or two of red.

 Note: Amaco glazes were used in the pieces shown here, however, many companies produce similar glazes.

 Here are my suggestions of what you need to know and do to achieve the bright reds!

 Bisque your clay body slowly to cone 04 (12 hours to get all the gases out).
 Although these glazes are not considered translucent, the clay body color does affect them slightly.
 White bodies will make the glaze appear brighter in color than darker bodies.

 Using a brush, apply the glaze thicker than the normal three coats.
 Four coats will usually work, but too heavy an application may cause the glaze to run.
 Glaze application may need experimentation and practice.